 Science

-"What would happen if your brain were transplanted into another body?"
+"What would happen if they transplanted your brain into another body?"

 David Jou and Ramon Gomis participate in the debate 'Is there life after death?' of the IEC Cycle